 The COVID-19 Exceptional I-Grade

-To support those of you who may find yourselves in an immediate crisis due to COVID-19 and, where relevant, have taken reasonable action, MIC has created an I-Grade which covers all non-health, non-counselling, and non-chaplaincy issues related specifically to COVID-19.
-This category may cover, for example, students with a change in any home care arrangement, an inability to engage in remote assessment due to a change in personal circumstances, inability to access LENS related learning supports remotely, or students who lack access to a digital infrastructure with no alternative assessment mode (it should be noted that this list is indicative only).
+To support those of you who may find yourselves in an immediate crisis due to COVID-19 and, where relevant, have taken reasonable action, the institution has created an I-Grade which covers all non-health, non-counselling, and non-chaplaincy issues related specifically to COVID-19.
+This category may cover, for example, students required to restrict your movements so you cannot attend an exam, a change in your home care arrangements, an inability to engage in remote assessment due to a change in personal circumstances, etc. (it should be noted that this list is indicative only).
 For the avoidance of doubt this category does not include any health-related issues pertaining to COVID-19.
 In the case of health-related issues pertaining to COVID-19, please tick the Student Health Centre/External Health Centre option on the application form.

 Before making your application, you will also be asked to certify that your application has been made in good faith and is a truthful and accurate representation of the facts at this time.